storj-archived/sips/sip-hdnodeid.md

 #### Node Index

-The `node_index` can be a number from 0 through 2 ^ 31 - 1, so that it's using a non-hardened paths and it's always possible to derive the public key for a node using the `m / 3000'` derived extended public key.
+The `node_index` can be a number from 0 through 2 ^ 31 - 1, so that it's using a non-hardened paths and it's always possible to derive the public key for a node using the `m / 3000' / group_index'` derived extended public key.
 This gives a total of 2.147 billion possible nodes to run in a group cluster.

 ---